leostera/caramel/ROADMAP.md

 erl(parser): Extend Erlang parser to parse some OTP modules

+erl(ast): parametrize the ast to include a context, we can then use that on parse time to include location information in case of ast invariants being broken, or at typed-tree->ast translation time to include information about the exact Erlang terms that failed type checking

 core(parser): figure out overlap with erlang parser, steal it!

 core(printer): Finish pretty printer of Core AST